 SS: You are looking for $90,000 to create this project.
 Some people may think that is a huge sum of money for a ten minute short.
 Can you give us a breakdown of what those costs will be used for, and what you plan to do if the project is funded and exceeds its total?

-CC: Please refer to the questions and FAQ’s on our Kickstarter, I go into pretty good detail into this, I can provide an very detailed plan for this, what I will add is that we are toying with the idea of adding an extra scene if we go over a certain amount.
+CC: I go into pretty good detail into this, I can provide a very detailed plan for this, what I will add is that we are toying with the idea of adding an extra scene if we go over a certain amount.
 But that has not been decided.

 SS: Christian has expressed his appreciation for Metroid and as a fan, has a clear idea of how he wants this short to be executed.
 For members of the creative team who may not be as familiar with Metroid, how difficult was it to share Christian’s vision?